-Americium-241 was detected in seven samples, and all results were below the residential SAL.
+Americium-241 was detected in 7 samples, and all results were below the residential SAL.
 Cesium-137 and strontium-90 were not detected.
-Plutonium-238 was detected in five samples, and all results were below the residential SAL.
+Plutonium-238 was detected in 5 samples, and all results were below the residential SAL.
 Plutonium-239/240 was detected in 17 samples.
 All results for samples collected from a depth of 10 ft or less were below the residential SAL (33 pCi/g).
 One sample, collected at a depth of 17.6 ft, had a detected activity of 61.5 pCi/g, which is greater than the residential SAL.
 Tritium was detected in 11 samples, and all results were below the residential SAL.
 Uranium-234 was detected in 12 samples; 4 results were above the tuff BV, and all results were below the residential SAL.
-Uranium-235/236 was detected in nine samples; four results were above the tuff BV, and all results were less than the residential SAL.
+Uranium-235/236 was detected in 9 samples; 4 results were above the tuff BV, and all results were above the tuff BV, and all results were below the tuff BV, and all results were less than the residential SAL.
+Uranium-238 was detected in 12 samples; 2 results were above the tuff BV, and all results were less than the residential SAL.
 Uranium-238 was detected in 12 samples; 2 results were above the tuff BV, and all results were less than the residential SAL.